-- ➤ Below expectations for this year of training; may not meet the requirements for critical progression point. - Meeting expectations for this year of training; expected to progress to next stage of training. - Above expectations for this year of training; expected to progress to next stage of training.
+- Below expectations for this year of training; may not meet the requirements for critical progression point. - Meeting expectations for this year of training; expected to progress to next stage of training. - Above expectations for this year of training; expected to progress to next stage of training.

-Towards the end of the training year, trainees will make a self-assessment of their progression for each CiP and record this in the LEPT with signposting to the evidence to support their rating.
+Towards the end of the training year, trainees will make a self-assessment of their progression for each CiP and record this in the LEPT system with signposting to the evidence to support their rating.

-The ES will review the evidence in the LEPT system, including workplace-based assessments, feedback received from clinical supervisors and the trainee's self-assessment, and record their judgement on the trainee's performance in the ES report, with commentary.
+The educational supervisor will review the evidence in the LEPT system, including workplace-based assessments, feedback received from clinical supervisors and the trainee's self-assessment, and record their judgement on the trainee's performance in the Educational Supervised Structured Report (ESSR), with commentary.